Lekoopapaul/sdcafiineplus_plugin/README.md

 Before the mods can be loaded, they need to be copied to a SD card.
 **In the following "root:/" is corresponding to the root of your SD card**.
 The basic filepath structure is this:

+**The save directory will be automaticly generated.
+You do not need to manully create it.**

 ```
 root:/wiiu/sdcafiine/[TITLEID]/[MODPACK]/content/  <-- for game files.
 Maps to /vol/content/
 root:/wiiu/sdcafiine/[TITLEID]/[MODPACK]/aoc/  <-- for DLC files.
 Maps to /vol/aoc/
+root:/wiiu/sdcafiine/[TITLEID]/[MODPACK]/save/  <-- for save files.
+Maps to /vol/save/
 ```

 Replace the following:
 - "[TITLEID]" need to be replaced the TitleID of the games that should be modded.
 A list of title ids can be found [here](http://wiiubrew.org/w/index.php?title=Title_database#00050000:_eShop_and_disc_titles) (without the "-").
 Example for SSBU "0005000010145000".
 Make sure to use the ID of the fullgame and not the update title ID.
 - "[MODPACK]" name of the modpack.